Module 5: Attacking Web Applications with Ffuf

 Browsers resolve domains by checking first the local

-file, then public DNS servers like8.8.8.8
+/etc/hostsfile, then public DNS servers like8.8.8.8.Since

-, resolution fails.Visiting the server’s IP directly works, but domains must be mapped manually.
+intra.AcmeCorp.localis not public and not in/etc/hosts, resolution fails.Visiting the server’s IP directly works, but domains must be mapped manually.

 Fix

-Add the domain to /etc/hosts
+Add the domain to /etc/hosts:

-works and shows the same site as the IP.
+Now browsing http://intra.AcmeCorp.local:8080 works and shows the same site as the IP.

-confirms both domain and IP serve the same content.
+Verifying /blog/index.php confirms both domain and IP serve the same content.

 Sub-domain Fuzzing

-.
+Sub-domains are underlying sites hosted under a primary domain.
+For example, https://photos.google.com is a sub-domain of google.com.
 With ffuf, we can attempt to discover these by fuzzing names before the main domain.

 Sub-domains